Seufrid/OSProject/README.md

 1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)***
 ```
-The default OS is Linux
+The default OS is Ubuntu Linux
 ```
 2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)***
 ```